DIY California small claims

 What if I don't win?

 It happens, even to well-prepared people.
-ClaimKit's Complete package includes a dedicated guide for exactly this: what the outcome means, what your options are, and how to process it and move forward.
+The ClaimKit Help Complete package includes a dedicated guide for exactly this: what the outcome means, what your options are, and how to process it and move forward.
 Showing up prepared is never wasted, regardless of the result.

 I'm really anxious about this.
 Is that normal?